F.E.A.R.: Project Origin

 One of Monolith's main goals with Project Origin was to successfully tackle the biggest criticisms of the original game - the bland and repetitive environments, and the lack of enemy variety.
 Co-lead designer John Mulkey explained that "variety" in a general sense was one of the main guiding principals as the team strove for "more visual variety, more variety in enemies and in gameplay experiences."
 Mulkey, who was lead level designer on the first game, acknowledged that although that game was claustrophobic by design, the interiors were too similar, and so, "we've decided to mix it up and to have these more open spaces."
 For the sequel, Monolith wanted to have the game take place across multiple, visually differentiated, locations.

 In terms of enemy variety, the team endeavored to create not just aesthetically differentiated enemies, but "new AI types that have different tactics."
-Indeed, the creation of new locations and new enemies dovetailed into one another in an unexpected manner.
+Indeed, the creation of new locations and new enemies unexpectedly dovetailed into one another.
 As Mulkey explains, "as we started to change the volume of the space the combat altered, and it gave us new opportunities to approach the AI in different ways, educate them with different activities and abilities."

 Much as the first game's atmosphere was heavily inspired by certain films, so too with the sequel.
 Matthews names films such as Timur Bekmambetov's Nightwatch (2004) and Daywatch (2006), Alexandre Aja's Haute tension (2003), and the Saw franchise as especially important inspirations for the game's atmosphere.
 In relation to Saw, he explained the designers were trying to capture, "that response that happens in your body when you realise you're going to have to do something horrible, or something much worse is going to happen".

 One of the central elements of the game's atmosphere would be Alma, who had a much more involved role in the sequel than in the original.
 By way of this increased presence, Monolith intended to enhance the game's horror; "we've put a lot of effort and a lot of thought into the ways in which we can give Alma teeth."
 Hubbard also pointed out that Alma has "a stronger agenda, which gives her a more active, visceral role."
 Speaking of the balance between combat and horror, Hubbard reminded people that "this is first and foremost an action game.
 There are horror elements, but it's not meant to be an unrelenting experience in terror."
 With this in mind, Monolith were attempting to strike a similar balance as in the first game;